apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

 - **part**: Part of the date to return.
-  The follow date parts are supported:
+  The following date parts are supported:

   - year
   - month